SeferDesign/biz/README.md

-An internal tool that allows for tracking of clients, projects, and invoices as well as yearly and monthly goals.
+An internal tool that allows for tracking of clients, projects, goals, vendors, expenses, and goals.